-5.08 According to Europa 2004, the Islamic Republican Party (IRP) was founded in 1978 to bring about the Islamic Revolution under Ayatollah Khomeini.
+- According to Europa 2004, the Islamic Republican Party (IRP) was founded in 1978 to bring about the Islamic Revolution under Ayatollah Khomeini.
 After the Revolution the IRP became the ruling party in what was effectively a one-party state.
 In June 1987 Ayatollah Khomeini officially disbanded the IRP at the request of party leaders, who said that it had achieved its purpose and might only "provide an excuse for discord and factionalism" if it were not dissolved.
-[1a] (p371) A list of political organisations is at Annex B.

-5.09 According to the LOC/FRD report of September 2004:
+[1a] (p371) A list of political organisations is at Annex B. - 6.05 According to the LOC/FRD report of March 2006:

-"Official political activity is permitted only to groups that accept the principle of political guidance known as velayat-e faqih.
-Political parties were legalized in 1998, and at least 25 were present in the Sixth Majlis (2000-2004).
-Eighteen of these parties joined in a broad coalition called the Dovum-e Khordad Front.
-These were all reformist parties that supported the political and economic proposals of President Khatami; internal differences over many specific economic policies hampered the Front's effectiveness, however.
-The Conservatives have been more united in recent years, although there are three major parties, of which Builders of Islamic Iran emerged as a political force by winning a majority of Majlis seats in the 2004 elections."
+"Official political activity is permitted only to groups that accept the principle of political rule known as velayat-e faqih, literally, the guardianship of the faqih (religious jurist).
+Political parties were legalized in 1998, and at least 25 were present in the sixth Majlis (2000-2004).
+In the early 2000s, allegiances, still based on special interests and patronage, remain fluid.
+In 1998, 18 parties joined in a broad coalition called the Second of Khordad Front.
+These were all reformist parties that supported the political and economic proposals of President Khatami; in the early 2000s, internal differences over specific economic policies have hampered the Front's effectiveness, however.
+During that period, the conservatives were more united, despite the existence of three major conservative parties-the Society of the Militant Clergy, the Allied Islamic Society, and the Society of Qom Seminary Teachers.
+In 2002 the government permanently disbanded the opposition Freedom Movement, originally founded in 1961, and imprisoned some of its leaders.
+The Builders of Islamic Iran (known as Abadgaran) emerged as a powerful conservative coalition by winning a majority of Majlis seats in the 2004 elections."
 [79a] (p14)